Potion Peg

 **Arbitrageurs**

 If the price of XXX on the MARKET were $1000, but the price of pXXX on Poison were $900, an arbitrageur would buy the asset with the assumption that in the near future, with enough buying pressure, the pXXX price would eventually converge to the MARKET price of $1000.
 At that point, the arbitrageur would then sell pXXX at $1000, taking a profit of $100 per share.
 Similarly, if the price of XXX on the MARKET were $1000, but the price of pXXX on Poison were $1100, an arbitrageur would provide collateral, mint the pXXX asset, and sell it at $1100 with the assumption that in the near future, with enough selling pressure, the pXXX price would eventually converge to the MARKET price of $1000.
-At that point, the arbitrageur would then repurchase pXXX at $1000 and then burn it to regain their collateral, taking a profit of $100 per share.
-You can also find arbitrage bots in our Discord to keep tabs on price differences.
+At that point, the arbitrageur would then repurchase pXXX at $1000 and then burn it to regain their collateral, taking a profit of $100 per share.\

 **Governance And Magic ....**